Clo(o)k: Human-Time Interactions Through a Clock That "Looks": Informal Observations and Limitations

-\cl{} was showcased at an Open House event at the MIT Media Lab, attended by over 100 participants.
-Below are some of the feedback and comments gathered during the event. \begin{itemize} \item Attendees consistently smiled upon hearing about the user interactions with the clock, finding the exploration of time's dual nature – both subjective and objective – particularly intriguing. \item The minimalist design of the clock caught the attention of many participants, and they were pleasantly surprised to learn that the rings were detachable from the base. \item Several international students, who have loved ones living in different time zones, found the third interaction to be incredibly useful.
-They appreciated the ability to feel a sense of presence from their distant family and friends. \end{itemize}
+\cl{} was demonstrated during an Open House at the MIT Media Lab (Figure~\ref{fig:details}).
+Attendees consistently responded positively upon learning about the Clo(o)k's interactions, particularly appreciating the exploration of time’s dual nature (subjective and objective).
+Many attendees were drawn to the minimalist design and expressed pleasant surprise upon discovering the detachable ring mechanism.
+Several international students with loved ones in different time zones highlighted the usefulness of the third interaction, noting its ability to evoke a sense of connection with distant family and friends.
+However, some limitations were identified: low lighting hindered facial recognition accuracy, and latency in serial communication between the ESP32-CAM and D11C caused slight delays in the minute and hour hands' movements.